mui/material-ui/docs/src/app/components/pages/get-started/required-knowledge.md

 so understanding how React fits into web development is important.

-If you're already familiar with single page applications (SPAs) and Node, feel free to skip the prerequisites and head straight to the [installation](#/get-started/installation) part.
+If you're already familiar with single page applications (SPAs) and Node, feel free to skip this section and head straight to the [installation](#/get-started/installation) part.

 Otherwise, what follows is a quick and brief introduction to SPAs and Node.